melihaltun/ultrasonic_sensor_gesture_detection/README.md

 This code utilizes three HC-SR04 ultrasonic distance sensor modules placed linearly with a fixed distance between them to recognize finger/hand gestures.
 The defined gestures are:
-- Tap,
+- Tap : object approaches and recedes within 500 ms
-- Tap and hold
+- Tap and hold: object approaches, holds and recedes
-- Swipe left
+- Swipe left: object approaches and moves left before receding
-- Swipe right
+- Swipe right: object approaches and moves right before receding

+The code measures distances from 3 sensors.
+If a nearby object is detected it's position is tracked.
+If object is tracked more than minimum time limit, based on the motion one of the 4 gestures is reported.

 To setup:
 Connect 3 sensor modules to 5V supply and ground pins of the arduino module.